AviatrixSystems/Docs/Support/support_center_aviatrix_vpn_client.rst

 Which log files should I share when I open a support ticket?
 ---------------------------------------------------------------

-Please share the following log files with your support request.
-For MacOS, you can find them at "/Applications/Aviatrix VPN Client.app/Contents/Resources/logs" and for Windows, please look at “Program Files(x86)/Aviatrix VPN Client”
+Please share the following 3 log files from the Aviatrix VPN client installation folder with your support request:

   * commandlog.log
   * server.log
   * openvpn1.log

+Before Aviatrix VPN Client 2.4.10, you can find them at "/Applications/Aviatrix VPN Client.app/Contents/Resources" for **MacOS**, at “Program Files(x86)/Aviatrix VPN Client” for **Windows**, and at "/usr/bin/AVPNC_bin" for **Ubuntu**.
+For Aviatrix VPN client 2.4.10 and after, these files have been moved into the **logs** sub-folder of the aforementioned directories.

 How to address some common issues with Users and the VPN Client
 --------------------------------------------------------------------------------------------